Phoenix Accident Lawyers for Aggravation of Preexisting Conditions

 Everyone has old injuries that have since healed or remain a nagging, chronic condition.
 This normal fact of life will not hurt your car crash claim as long as you can prove the accident aggravated your condition.
 In fact, aggravation of an existing injury can sometimes be easier to prove than a new injury, especially when the vehicle sustains only minor damages.
 Hirsch & Lyon Accident Law P.L.L.C. is a premier boutique personal injury law firm that focuses on auto accident claims.
 Our attorneys have substantial experience in proving traffic-related personal injuries and recovering the maximum possible damages.
-We can help make you whole after a car crash worsened your medical condition.
+We can help make you whole after a car crash, truck accident, motorcycle accident or pedestrian accident worsened your medical condition.

 Countering Defense Tactics

 In Arizona and other states, you must prove causation to collect compensation.
 This means that your accident directly caused your injuries, which resulted in damages.
 Specifically, to counter this element, insurance companies and defendants commonly claim the victim was already injured before the accident and thus is not entitled to compensation.